Online Master’s Degrees in School Counseling

 The American School Counselor Association maintains an updated list of each state’s requirements for licensure.
 Alabama, for instance, requires a 100-hour practicum, including a minimum of 40 clock hours of supervised, direct service work in individual and group counseling with early childhood/elementary and secondary school students.
 They also require a 600-hour school-based internship.

-On the other hand, Alaska has no experience requirements but requires completion of three semester-hours of Alaska studies, and three semester-hours in multicultural education or cross-cultural communication.
+On the other hand, Alaska has no experience requirements but requires completion of three semester-hours of Alaska studies, three semester-hours in multicultural education or cross-cultural communication, and six semester hours of credit earned within the last five years.

 Connecticut, a state with more traditional experience requirements, has specific standards.
 They require a minimum of 30 semester-hours of credit in a planned program in school counseling services as part of (or in addition to) the master’s degree required coursework.
 Also, they require completion of a minimum of 36 hours of study in a special education program for gifted and talented children and special-needs children in the regular classroom.
 Following that, a 10-month, 700-hour minimum supervised school counseling internship is also required.